yujianxi666/FamilyShare/README.en.md

 - There is **no account system**; the family code is the credential and the blacklist is enforced by the creator's identity.
 Keep the access token and family codes safe.
 - Location data lives on **your own server**; for public deployments add an HTTPS/WSS reverse proxy and tighten `network_security_config.xml` to your domain only.
-- The "observer mode" (`Aphasia2901` view-all) has been removed for security reasons; no hidden view-all channel exists.

 ---